Seddryck/NBi/_documentation/query-parameter.md

 ### Sql-type

 With an **SqlClient connection (SQL)**, the attribute sql-type is optional but it's highly recommended to use it.
-It will save you from pitfalls with SQL Server trying to guess by itself the type of your parameter (and failing).
+It will save you from pitfalls with SQL Server trying to guess by itself the type of your parameters (and failing).
 When specifying the value of the sql-type, you'll need to provide the SQL type such as varchar(50) or int or bit (and not the corresponding C# type string, byte or boolean).
 For sql-types such as varchar or char or decimal the additional parameters (size, precision, ...) between brackets will also be considered by NBi.
 {% highlight xml %}
 <parameter
 	name="MyDate" sql-type="Decimal(10,3)"